ucldc/ingest_deploy/README.md

 * Run `python ~/bin/redis_delete_harvested_images_script.py <collection_id>`.
 This will produce a file called `delete_image_cache-<collection_id>` in the current directory.
 * Run `redis.sh < delete_image_cache-<collection_id>`.
 This will clear the cache of previously harvested URLs.
 * Run `python ~/bin/queue_image_harvest.py mredar@gmail.com normal-stage https://registry.cdlib.org/api/v1/collection/<collection_id>/ --get_if_object`

+#### Removing multiple objects from collection with the same generic placeholder image file

+Sometimes a collection will be harvested with multiple metadata-only records with an associated 'placeholder' file, but nothing within the metadata denoting the record's metadata-only status.
+In these cases, the only way to identify and remove these metadata-only records is by determining the placeholder file's 'Object' value in CouchDB.
+This script will find and remove such records given the Collection ID and the associated 'bogus' Object value from CouchDB.

+Note that this will only work if every metadata-only record has the exact same placeholder image, as only an identical file will generate the same 'Object' value in CouchDB.

+* Delete collection from SOLR stage
+* Get 'Object' value from one of the metadata-only CouchDB records you wish to remove
+* Log onto blackstar & sudo su - hrv-stg
+* Run `delete_couchdocs_by_obj_checksum.py [Collection ID] [Bogus Object value]`
+* Script will return number of matching records found and ask for confirmation before deleting.
+Type `yes` and script will delete records from CouchDB
+* Re-sync collection from CouchDB stage to SOLR stage

 #### Akara Log reporting "Not an Image" for collection object(s), even though you are certain the object file(s) are image(s)?